xenloops/talks/under-construction.md

 # What's at Stake (5)
 Framing Risk in Terms Development Leads Care About

-* The threat landscape moves faster than most SDLC processes were designed for (the actual argument for shifting left)
+* The threat landscape shifts faster than SDLCs -- were designed for.
+This is the argument for shifting left.
-* Regulatory and liability pressure is increasing (relevant guidance - PCI-DSS, SOC 2, CISA, etc.)
+* Regulatory and liability pressure is increasing -- PCI-DSS, SOC 2, CISA, etc.
-* The cost of late-cycle remediation vs. early-cycle is a concrete, leadership-friendly argument (IBM/NIST data on cost-to-fix by phase)
+* Cost of late-cycle remediation vs. early-cycle (but...
+[1]) -- Concrete, well-known, leadership-friendly argument (IBM/NIST data on cost-to-fix by phase)
-* Key reframe: this isn't AppSec's problem — it's an engineering quality problem that AppSec has been asked to own
+* Key reframe: it's not AppSec's problem -- it's an engineering quality problem that AppSec has been asked to own

 # The Pipeline is Your Friend (15)